-As a result, households are also sinking deeper into debt: displaced Syrian households have an average debt of \$798 per household.^{xi} Moreover, it is estimated that around 71 percent of Palestine Refugees from Syria are in debt and the greatest portion of their debt (approximately 80 percent) is related to funds used for food.3 issues related to legal residency further compound their vulnerability.
+As a result, households are also sinking deeper into debt: displaced Syrian households have an average debt of \$798 per household.xi Moreover, it is estimated that around 71 percent of Palestine Refugees from Syria are in debt and the greatest portion of their debt (approximately 80 percent) is related to funds used for food.

+Obtaining civil documentation continues to be difficult and costly for many displaced persons from Syria, and issues related to legal residency further compound their vulnerability.
 To ease legal residency processes and increase access, in March 2017 the General Security Office (GSO) announced the waiver of legal residency renewal and overstay fees (\$200 per person/ per year, aged 15 years and above).
 The waiver applies to displaced Syrians registered with UNHCR before 1 January 2015 and who had not renewed their residency previously based on tourism, sponsorship, property ownership or tenancy in 2015 or 2016.
 Recently obtained data indicates that only 26 percent of displaced Syrians over 15 years of age have legal residency.
 The obstacles that displaced Syrians continue to face in obtaining legal residency, particularly for those who fall outside of the fee waiver categories, impact their mobility, access to essential services and put them at risk of detention and exploitation.
 Addressing these obstacles remains a key priority for the Government of Lebanon.